BSP¶

 Bootloader¶

 To natively run Pantavisor on a device, it is necessary to have some on-disk artifacts that fall out of the umbrella of Pantavisor revisions.
 This is the case of the bootloader, which will load the Linux kernel and directly execute the initrd (Pantavisor) after that.
-Both the bootloader and Pantavisor will interact with Pantavisor storage to communicate with each other.
+Both the bootloader and Pantavisor will interact with Pantavisor storage to communicate with each other so the bootloader kwnows where to find the artifacts to boot.

-We support a number of boards, using both u-boot and grub bootloaders.
-These include all the bring up stuff that is necessary to run Pantavisor in its minimal form.
+We support a number of boards, using both U-Boot and GRUB bootloaders.
+These include all the bring up mechanisms that is necessary to run Pantavisor in its minimal form.
 You can take a look at the supported boards here.
 Contact us if you need support for your board!

 uboot-ab¶